 Everyone's had a cough before, right?
 Coughs often come with a cold.
 And they usually go away without causing too much trouble.
 But sometimes the illnesses that cause coughs can make kids, especially little kids and babies, really sick.

-Whooping cough (say: hoop-ing kof) — also called pertussis (say: pur-tus-is) — is one of those illnesses.
-It's a bacterial infection of the respiratory system, which includes your lungs and breathing tubes in your lungs and airway.
+Whooping cough (say: HOOP-ing kof) — also called pertussis (say: pur-TUS-is) — is one of those illnesses.
+It's a bacterial infection of the respiratory system, which includes the lungs and breathing tubes in the lungs.
 Whooping cough got its name because kids who had it would cough a lot, and in between coughs they'd make a "whoop" sound when they tried to get a breath.

-Thousands of kids once caught whooping cough, which can be a deadly illness.
+Thousands of kids used to get whooping cough, which can be a deadly illness.
 But in 1906, two French scientists discovered the pertussis bacteria.
 That was the first step to creating a vaccine, or shot, to prevent it.

 Today, kids get a series of shots to protect them from getting whooping cough.
-Some kids still get it, but it's less common than it once was.
-Babies who have had none or just some of the shots in the series are particularly at risk for the illness and often have to go to the hospital if they get it.
+Some kids still get the infection, but it's less common than it once was.
+Babies who have had none or just some of the shots are particularly at risk for the illness and often have to be treated in a hospital if they get it.

-Pertussis bacteria can live in the saliva in your mouth and the mucus in your nose.
-Kids usually catch whooping cough by breathing in tiny droplets that are released into the air by other people's coughs and sneezes.
-You can't see them, but they're there.
+Pertussis bacteria can live in saliva in the mouth and mucus in the nose.
+Kids usually catch whooping cough by breathing in tiny droplets that are released into the air when someone who is infected coughs or sneezes.
+You can't see them, but those drops are there.

 A lot of colds are spread through tiny droplets in the air, too.
 It's a good reason to cover your mouth and nose whenever you sneeze or cough.